Ikomia-dev/IkomiaApi/doc/source/opencv_plugin.rst

 ------------------

 We will focus now on adding some parameters to our process ((in *ocv_basics_process.py*).
-Let's say we want to control blur strengh of the Gaussian filter, we have to manage at least 3 parameters:
+Let's say we want to control blur strength of the Gaussian filter, we have to manage at least 3 parameters:

 - Kernel size
 - Sigma X